maxgrove42/Room.io/README.md

 To start the application, navigate to the directory containing the Flask application file and run:

 ```
-python <application_filename>.py
+python main.py
 ```

-Replace `<application_filename>` with the name of your Flask application file.

 The application will start running on `http://127.0.0.1:5000` by default.
 You can access the web application by visiting this URL in a web browser.
+You can modify the server and port in `/resources/config.properties`

 ## Application Routes